The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Convergence

 \section{Convergence}

 In this section, we analyze the convergence behavior of the Convex Riemannian Proximal Gradient (CRPG) method.
-When $g$ is assumed to be geodesically convex, we obtain a sublinear convergence of the cost function.
+When $g$ is assumed to be geodesically convex, we obtain a sublinear convergence rate of the cost function.
+Furthermore, an improved convergence rate to $\varepsilon$-stationary points as compared to the nonconvex case (NCRPG) analyzed in~\cite{BergmannJasaJohnPfeffer:2025:1} is proven.
 In case $g$ is strongly geodesically convex, we can show a linear convergence rate.